 If you have further questions, please contact: Tiina Härkönen at tiina.harkonen@helsinki.fi

-Course starts a new cycle: Course introduction video
+Course started a new cycle in January 2024: Course introduction video

 Prof. Poul Jennum